donejs/donejs/docs/guide.md

 When the "Start chat" button is clicked, `can-href="{ page='chat' }"` will make sure that our application view-model gets updated with that property.
 This property will also update the URL.

-Next we add a link to go back to the chat page by updating `messages/messages.stache` to:
+Next, add a link to go back to the chat page by updating `messages/messages.stache` to:

 ```html
 <h5><a can-href="{ page='home' }">Home</a></h5>
 <p>{{message}}</p>
 ```

-Then we add a routing rule for the `page` property in `src/app.js`:
+Then, add a routing rule for the `page` property in `src/app.js`:

 ```js
 import AppMap from "can-ssr/app-map";